ota-meshi/eslint-plugin-markdown-links/.changeset/fast-avocados-tease.md

 "eslint-plugin-markdown-links": patch
 ---

-fix(markdown-links/no-missing-path): false positives for dupe anchors
+fix(markdown-links/no-missing-path): false positives for dupe anchors when use mdit-vue slugify